RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

 ([scc.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/scc.yaml)) before it can create any clusters.
 {{</warning>}}

-The SCC only needs to be installed once but must not be deleted.
+You only need to install the SCC once, but you must not delete it.

 1. Select the project you'll be using or create a new project.